Defensible Space Works

 - Use hard surfaces, such as concrete or fire-resistant materials.

-- If planting, use widely spaced, non-woody, low herba vegetation away from vents, windows, and interior corners.
+- If planting, use widely spaced, non-woody, low herbaceous vegetation away from vents, windows, and interior corners.

 - Remove combustibles.
 Store firewood and flammable materials at least 30 ft away from your home, garage, or deck.
 Never store flammable materials under your deck.